jleiva19/Unity_JsonTable/README.md

 ## Stuff that I'm aware of

-- If the order of the column headers is changed it will probably mix the data (priority, fixing as soon as I can).
+- ~~If the order of the column headers is changed it will probably mix the data (priority, fixing as soon as I can)~~.
+This has been disproven, they can be switched with no problem.

 - Right now the file must be, and can only be on StreamingAssets under the name of `JsonChallenge.json`, it would be nice leaving a public field on the inspector or during runtime so the file can be changed during runtime, also allowing more than one file.